namwkim/2017/wiki/validation.md

 ### The problem

-1. Since we are dealing with small data sizes here, you should worry that a given split exposes us to the peciliarity of the data set that got randomly chosen for us.
+1. Since we are dealing with small data sizes here, you should worry that a given split exposes us to the peculiarity of the data set that got randomly chosen for us.
 This naturally leads us to want to choose multiple such random splits and somehow average over this process to find the "best" validation minimizing polynomial degree or complexity $d$.
 2. The multiple splits process also allows us to get an estimate of how consistent our prediction error is: in other words, just like in the hair example, it gives us a distribution.
 So far we have been channeling the hair through the bootstrap, but choosing multiple splits  is another way to get different training samples..
 3. Furthermore the validation set that we left out has two competing demands on it.
 The larger the set is, the better is our estimate of the out-of-sample error.
 So we'd like to hold out as much as possible.
 But the smaller the validation set is, the more data we have to train ourmodel on.
 Thus we can fit a better, more expressive model.
 We want to balance these two desires, and additionally, not be exposed to any peculiarities that might randomly arise in any single train-validate split of the old training set.